Veos-Digital/finite-depth-kernel-machines/README.md

-# Parametric machines: a fresh approach toarchitecture search - Hypergraph machines
+# Parametric machines: a fresh approach toarchitecture search - Finite-depth kernel machines

 This repository is part of the project *Parametric machines: a fresh approach toarchitecture search*.